ehemmerlin/web-starter-kit/README.md

     $ mkdir ~/Code
     $ cd ~/Code
-    $ git clone this_repository.git # this_repository.git refers to your actual GitHub repository
+    $ git clone git@github.com:ehemmerlin/web-starter-kit.git # or fork this repo then create a clone of your fork locally on your computer
-    $ cd this_repository
+    $ cd web-starter-kit
     $ docker-compose up -d # if you encounter an error at this step, restart Ubuntu and try again

 Visit http://localhost:8080